Hawking area law in quantum gravity

-Let us now examine other consequences of giving up Hawking area law as exact at all scales ($\cF_0\neq 0\neq \cF_4$).
+Let us now examine other consequences of giving up Hawking area law as exact at all scales ($\cF_R\neq 0\neq \cF_4$).
 We show that the entropy \Eq{wald} has a resemblance to Barrow entropy \cite{Barrow:2020tzx} but also that they are essentially different.
 Barrow entropy is $\cS\sim \cA^{\dh^{\rm s}/2}$, where $2\leq\dh^{\rm s}\leq3$ is the Hausdorff dimension of the horizon surface of a fractal black hole embedded in a four-dimensional smooth spacetime.
 In contrast, in FQG the whole spacetime is a multifractal in a precise sense.
 The Hausdorff dimension of spacetime is $\dh=4$ at all scales, the spectral dimension is $\ds\simeq 4/\g<2$ in the ultraviolet \cite{Briscese:2026jcf,Calcagni:2012rm}, and the walk dimension is $\dw\simeq 2\g$ \cite{Calcagni:2012rm}.
 Therefore, spacetime is a weak multifractal \cite{Calcagni:2016azd} because it is almost everywhere differentiable and obeys the condition $\dw=2\dh/\ds$, which is part of the definition of fractal sets \cite{Calcagni:2016edi}.
 Black holes are not rough \emph{\`a la} Barrow and their event horizon has $\dh^{\rm s}=2$ because the observer measures the geometry with rulers following the same multiscaling as the ambient space \cite{Calcagni:2016azd,Calcagni:2016edi}.
-On a quasi-Schwarzschild background, $\int\rmd^2x\,\sqrt{h} \,\cF_i R \sim\! \int\rmd r\, r^{2-2\g}$ and \be \cS\sim \cA+\cA^{\frac{3}{2}-\frac{4}{\ds}}\,. \ee In particular, in Stelle gravity $\cS\sim \cA+\cA^{-1/2}$.
-All the above also applies to NLQG with the replacement $\g\to n_{\textsc{uv}}+1$ ($n_{\textsc{uv}}\geq 4$ is the degree of $p$).
+On a quasi-Schwarzschild background, $\int\rmd^2x\,\sqrt{h} \,\cF_i R \sim\! \int\rmd r\, r^{2-2\g}\sim r^{3-2\g}$ and \be \cS\sim \cA+\cA^{\frac{3}{2}-\frac{4}{\ds}}\,. \ee All the above also applies to NLQG with the replacement $\g\to n_p+1$ ($n_p\geq 4$ is the degree of $p$).
 In all cases, the entropy and the area do not grow together at all scales.
+In particular, in Stelle and Starobinsky gravity $\cS\sim \cA+\cA^{-1/2}$.

 To summarize, while Barrow entropy is a heuristic attempt to express the thermodynamics of a black hole whose geometry has become fuzzy due to generic fractal-like quantum-gravity effects \cite{tHooft:1993dmi,Carlip:2009kf,Carlip:2017eud,Carlip:2019onx}, the entropy \Eq{wald}--\Eq{bar} is the outcome of a top-down theory where fractal spacetime geometry is fully under control.
+Note that, in fact, known bounds on the entropy exponent $\dh^{\rm s}$ \cite{Xia:2024nmp} do not apply to $\ds$ since this term in \Eq{bar} is additive.